INTERSECT

 CIRCLES@the University of Copenhagen brings together scholars from across the University of Copenhagen to advance innovative, interdisciplinary research.
 By bringing knowledge and methodologies from arts, humanities, social sciences, and design into dialogue, we stimulate cross-disciplinary and collaborative research ideas.

 A CIRCLE is a meeting that challenges the spatial hierarchies of the traditional seminar setting and creates an inclusive environment through the application of a set of simple ground rules.
-By abandoning tables, lecterns and digital presentation tools, placing chairs in a circle so that everyone can see each other in full, we circumvent the hierarchies that emerge when a presenter stands behind a desk and faces a passive audience, instead stimulating collective thinking.
+By abandoning tables, lecterns and digital presentation tools, and placing chairs in a circle so that everyone can see each other in full, we circumvent the hierarchies that emerge when a presenter stands behind a desk and faces a passive audience, instead stimulating collective thinking.
 A CIRCLE is limited to twenty people, including the lead speaker(s).

-The fellowship includes
+The fellowship includes:

-• Travel costs up to 10000 DKK
+• Travel costs up to 10,000 DKK

 • Access to a work station at The Department of Arts and Cultural Studies, University of Copenhagen

-• Waiving of the bench fee of 3500DKK per month if you wish to stay more than three months
+• Waiving of the bench fee of 3,500DKK per month if you wish to stay more than three months

 The application should include one page on your research and your motivation to come, a CV and a publication list.

-Deadline 31 May 2023.
-Please send application to intersect@ku.dk.
+Please send your application to intersect@ku.dk

 Affiliated researchers